DabblerDK/PIPrint/README.md

 We need a fully free and expandable direct printing solution for Microsoft Dynamics 365 Business Central.

 Unfortunately I don't have much time to develop this further, so consider it a working prototype for now.
 It is still a bit rough, but it will get you started.
 Feel free to improve and use it in both commercial and private installations.
 But please submit improvements back to this repository.
-Due to limited time, I don't have much time to support this, but please follow
+Due to limited time, I don't have much time to support this, but please follow my. blog post about it (https://www.dabbler.dk/?p=632) or write me an e-mail on gert@dabbler.dk

 Solution is split into two part:
 - App for Microsoft Dynamics 365 Business Central that allow the "Print processors" to register printers and fetch print jobs via ODataV4 webservices